 Wrapping up the bitcoin crash course: The future of bitcoin

-There is disagreement in the community about where bitcoin is going.
-Some say it is doomed to fail, and the true potential resides in private blockchain applications.
-But private blockchains are not transparent, permissionless, or even append-only, so they don’t really need incentivized miners, because in this context distributed consensus can be achieved by other means.
+On the other hand, financial institutions have been exploring private blockchains which are not transparent, permissionless, or even append-only, so they don’t really need incentivized miners, because in this context distributed consensus can be achieved by other means.
 Private blockchains, thus, are very different from the bitcoin blockchain, and far less innovative.

 Supplementary material: A fascinating discussion about the future of bitcoin and blockchain technology involving leading experts.